pengfudan/first-order-model/README.md

 ### Pre-trained checkpoint
 Checkpoints can be found under following link: [google-drive](https://drive.google.com/open?id=1PyQJmkdCsAkOYwUyaj_l-l0as-iLDgeH) or [yandex-disk](https://yadi.sk/d/lEw8uRm140L_eQ).
+You can download vox-adv-cpk.pth.Place it in checkpoint directory.

 ### Animation Demo
 To run a demo, download checkpoint and run the following command: